Guide Baldur's Gate 3 Class Tier List and Guide

 Giant Killer and Horde Breaker are impactful, but to situational to proc.
 Giant Killer looks really attractive when you read it, because there are a few tough fights against Large or bigger creatures in the early access.
 However, in those fights, I find it difficult to efficiently force aggro on my Ranger, which means you just don’t proc this feature enough for it to add substantial damage.
 Colossus Slayer is the best choice just because you can consistently proc it in most combats.
 The damage increase it gives you stacks with Hunter’s Mark, making Hunters very flexible damage dealers.

 Build: For this build I recommend shield dwarf.
 Buy a 16 in strength and constitution, a 14 in dexterity, putting the rest in wisdom (it should buy you a 13 with 1 point remaining).
-At level 2 take Defense or GWF for your Fighting Style.
-At level 4 take the Great Weapon Master feat.
-When you are attacking with advantage (which should be every turn until they change the backstab rules), turn Power Attack off anytime you are attacking an enemy with 17 AC or higher (19 or higher with Bless).
-For everything below, use Power Attack.
+At level 2 take TWF for your fighting style At level 4 take the Dual Wielder feat.
+I recommend using the Shattered Flail in your off-hand.

 - Hit Points: 1d8 progression